Dorset libraries to be run by volunteers

 IT services and a regular supply of new books would be provided by the council.

-Two libraries in Corfe Castle and Portland Underhill, Dorset, are still scheduled to close.'Very encouraging'
+Two libraries in Corfe Castle and Portland Underhill, Dorset, are still scheduled to close.

 The seven planned community libraries are in Chickerell, Puddletown, Wool, Burton Bradstock, Charmouth, Colehill and Stalbridge.